 The attorney-client privilege attaches to communications between the child and his or her attorney, including advice given by the attorney.
 Statements made by the child to a social worker, an investigator, a paralegal, or another person employed by the attorney also are protected by the privilege.
-Information protected by the attorney-client privilege may only be disclosed by the child's attorney in the following circumstances:
+The child's attorney may only disclose information protected by the attorney-client privilege under the following circumstances: